thinca/wtrans/manual/wtrans.yaml.5.md

 services.&lt;name&gt;.resultNodeSelector
   CSS selector to specify result text.

+services.&lt;name&gt;.resultContainerSelector
+  CSS selector to specify result container.
+  When ajax is true and result text node is appeared after translation, you need to set this option to watch the results appear.

 services.&lt;name&gt;.ignoreResultXPath
   When on ajax mode, this program waits for result node has changed.
   Sometimes the result node changes in "during translate".